Lee Jaffe

 Lee Jaffe (born 1950) is an American artist, photographer, filmmaker, musician, and producer.
+His granddaughter is actress Mia Goth.

 Life and work

 Early life

 Born in the Bronx to a Jewish family, Jaffe grew up in New York City.
 Having fulfilled his high school requirements at the age of sixteen, Jaffe left New York to attend Penn State University, where he studied American history and literature, art history, and modern philosophy.

 Early films and conceptual art

 Jaffe left Penn State at the age of 19, returned briefly to New York where he played harmonica and guitar in various bands, and then picked up suddenly and moved to Brazil.
 Through the music scene there, he was introduced into a circle of friends making experimental films.
 There, he directed such films as the 16 mm film Nine Ways of Dying, created in the remote mountains of Brazil.
 Jaffe became close to the influential Brazilian filmmaker Neville d’Almeida and the artist Hélio Oiticica, with whom he collaborated in the April 1970 exhibition “From Body to Earth” in Belo Horizonte.

 When Jaffe returned in New York in 1971, he continued making films, such as Impact, with the conceptual artist Vito Acconci, and Brooklyn Bridge, with Gordon Matta-Clark.
 In 1971, he also participated in the landmark conceptual exhibition “Projects: Pier 18” for the Museum of Modern Art, New York, curated by Willoughby Sharp.